clementgallet/libTAS/docs/guides/format.md

     game_name=SuperMeatBoy ; name of the game executable md5=a6fa991f40ef518b302a4a492af7259c ; md5 hash of the game executable
-    frame_count=81 ; frame count of the movie file keyboard_support=true ; are keyboard inputs sent to the game mouse_support=true ; are mouse inputs sent to the game nb_controllers=0 ; up to 4 controllers are supported initial_time_sec=1 ; number of seconds of the initial system time
+    frame_count=81 ; frame count of the movie file mouse_support=true ; are mouse inputs sent to the game nb_controllers=0 ; up to 4 controllers are supported initial_time_sec=1 ; number of seconds of the initial system time